vv-work/KB/AI/OpenCV.md

 ### Books

-- 9/10 OpenCVCookbook Python by Examples
-- 8.5/10 OpenCVCookbook Python BluePrints
-- 8.25/10 OpenCV by Examples
+- 9.5/10 OpenCV Learning Path Theory+Examples
 - 8/10 TenserFlow 2.0

-- 7.5 openCv Cookbook++
+- 7.5 openCv Cookbook
+  - C++ based.

 - 7.5 OpenCV ProProcessing
+  - Java based.

 - 7/10 Hands-on ML Kera ch14 CNN CV.
 - 7/10 Rabbit algos AI

-- LearningOpenCV 3 Big and detailed
+- Learning OpenCV 3 Big and detailed
+  - C+++
+  - More like ditailed catalog.

+- Numerical for  CV to deep into math
+  - Really ditailed on the Math behind.

+- CV Algos and Applience Szelinsky to deep into math

 - Ml for OpenCV a bit dig down
-- Szhielzki R OpenCV to deep into math
-- Numeraical for  CV to deep into math
+ - Just Theory No practice:

 ### Libs